 Zola is the home for all things weddings.
 It is a classic example of how choosing a niche segment can help capture a market.

 While most online stores try to sell anything and everything, Wayfair tries to sell furniture, which has remained largely a product sold exclusively through offline channels.
 However, Wayfair makes online selling easier with an attractive website layout focusing on offers, popular choices, and season-based offerings.
 Wayfair also takes vendors who want to sell their unique furniture through the website.

 Facebook, the world’s most popular social network, also doubles as a marketplace.
 Vendors trying to sell their products or individual users trying to sell their pre-owned goods can find buyers easily on the marketplace platform.

 Thanks to Facebook’s integrated messaging, it is easier to communicate, do background checks on the buyer and close the deal.
 You can use Kommunicate’s Facebook Messenger chatbot integration and ensure your customer’s queries are answered immediately.

 11. Magento (currently Adobe Commerce)

-Magento, which is currently owned by Adobe, has been a favorite for businesses that want to launch their online stores.
-It is an extremely powerful e-commerce building platform that offers great capabilities for both B2B and B2C categories.
+Magento, which is owned by Adobe, has been a favorite for businesses that want to launch their online stores.
+It is a compelling e-commerce building platform that offers great capabilities for both B2B and B2C categories.

 Although it requires development expertise, the effort and time invested results in creating e-commerce websites that are robust, secure, and easily scalable.